-- 1) Priority Agenda Items: - a) Clean Fuels Standard: Support enactment of legislation that will incent the implementation of transportation fuels that reduce emissions related to port operations.
-Specifically, support adoption of a clean fuels standard that supports the deployment of clean transportation fuel technologies and reduces the carbon intensity of fuels sold in Washington, and that can promote price competitiveness between the market for sustainable transportation fuels in Oregon, California, and Washington states. - b) Workforce development: Support proposals to enhance public investment in workforce development in the maritime, manufacturing, and industrial sectors.
-This includes proposed amendments to port statute to clarify the authority of port districts to continue to play a role in workforce development in these sectors.
+1) Priority Agenda Items:

+a) Clean Fuels Standard: Support enactment of legislation that will incent the implementation of transportation fuels that reduce emissions related to port operations.
+Specifically, support adoption of a clean fuels standard that supports the deployment of clean transportation fuel technologies and reduces the carbon intensity of fuels sold in Washington, and that can promote price competitiveness between the market for sustainable transportation fuels in Oregon, California, and Washington states.

-- c) Transportation access to Sea-Tac Airport: Continued state support for funding of transportation networks that serve essential public facilities, including funding to follow on a study underway at the Washington State Department of Transportation to upgrade State Route 518; and funding for potential early implementation of the Puget Sound Gateway program Upgrades to these critical freight corridors seek to address current and future demand related to increased regional development, including airport growth, that will affect transportation demand on that corridor and transportation impacts to residents. - d) Maritime Innovation Center: Support Department of Commerce budget request that helps fund development of Maritime Innovation Center.
+- b) Workforce development: Support proposals to enhance public investment in workforce development in the maritime, manufacturing, and industrial sectors.
+This includes proposed amendments to port statute to clarify the authority of port districts to continue to play a role in workforce development in these sectors. - c) Transportation access to Sea-Tac Airport: Continued state support for funding of transportation networks that serve essential public facilities, including funding to follow up on a study underway at the Washington State Department of Transportation consider potential upgrades State Route 518; and funding for potential early implementation of the Puget Sound Gateway program upgrades to these critical freight corridors seek to address current and future demand related to increased regional development, including airport growth, that will affect transportation demand on that corridor and transportation impacts to residents. - d) Maritime Innovation Center: Support Department of Commerce budget request that helps fund development of Maritime Innovation Center.
 The facility will help sustain and accelerate Washington's key maritime industries. - e) Land use: Continue to advocate on land use issues facing Washington ports, with a specific focus on zoning issues that may affect port competitiveness.
-This may include: - Proposals that are consistent with, but not limited to, the recommendations from the state legislature's Spring 2016 Joint Task Force on the Economic Resilience of Maritime and Manufacturing report; - Proposals that reflect the "Guiding Principles: Stewardship, Enhancement, and Protection of Maritime and Manufacturing Lands" document that was adopted by the Northwest Seaport Alliance on November 1, 2016; and - iii) Any legislative changes that may impact the efficient functioning of statewide essential public facilities
+This may include: - Proposals that are consistent with, but not limited to, the recommendations from the state legislature's Spring 2016 Joint Task Force on the Economic Resilience of Maritime and Manufacturing report; - ii) Proposals that reflect the "Guiding Principles: Stewardship, Enhancement, and Protection of Maritime and Manufacturing Lands" document that was adopted by the Northwest Seaport Alliance on November 1, 2016; - iii) Proposals that reflect the Port's commitment to environmental sustainability, including promoting Puget Sound health and resource stewardship, and reflect the Commission view that areas designated under the Growth Management Act are resource lands that are irreplaceable; and - iv) Any legislative changes that may impact the efficient functioning of statewide essential public facilities a) Quality Jobs and Small Business i) Quality Jobs: Support proposals that are consistent with the Port's focus on bringing quality, sustainable jobs to the region, including proposals that: